DataThinkMonkey/newsroom/README.md

 ### Make the change

 - Modify the source code in `src` folder.
 - Run `npm run lint` from the project root.
 Make sure it pass the check.
+May need to install node modules, `npm install` in project root.

 ### Push it